Igalia/wpewebkit.org/_posts/blog-06-integrating-wpe.md

 But how can one return values from user messages back to the JavaScript code running in the context of the web page?
-Until recently, the only option available was exposing some known function in the page JavaScript code, and then use [webkit_web_view_run_javascript()](https://people.igalia.com/aperez/Documentation/wpe-webkit-1.1/method.WebView.run_javascript.html) to call it from native code later on.
-To make this a more idiomatic and allow waiting on a [Promise][mdn-promise], an approach like the following works:
+Until recently, the only option available was exposing some known function in the page’s JavaScript code, and then using [webkit_web_view_run_javascript()](https://people.igalia.com/aperez/Documentation/wpe-webkit-1.1/method.WebView.run_javascript.html) to call it from native code later on.
+To make this more idiomatic and allow waiting on a [Promise][mdn-promise], an approach like the following works:

-1. Have convenience JavaScript functions wrapping the calls to `.postMessage()`, which add an unique identifier as part of the message, create a `Promise`, and store it in a `Map` indexed by the identifier.
+1. Have convenience JavaScript functions wrapping the calls to `.postMessage()` which add an unique identifier as part of the message, create a `Promise`, and store it in a `Map` indexed by the identifier.
    The `Promise` is itself returned from the functions.
-2. When the callback in native code handle messages, they need to take note of the message identifier, and then use `webkit_web_view_run_javascript()` passing it back, along with the information needed to resolve the promise.
+2. When the callback in native code handle messages, they need to take note of the message identifier, and then use `webkit_web_view_run_javascript()` to pass it back, along with the information needed to resolve the promise.
-3. The Javascript code running in the page takes from the `Promise` from the `Map` that corresponds to the identifier, and resolves it.
+3. The Javascript code running in the page takes the `Promise` from the `Map` that corresponds to the identifier, and resolves it.

-To make this approach a bit more palatable, we could tell WebKit to [inject a script](https://people.igalia.com/aperez/Documentation/wpe-webkit-1.1/method.UserContentManager.add_script.html) along with the regular content, which would provide the needed [helper functions](https://gist.github.com/aperezdc/a112c6a61a5a11885eac2498702e3a6d) to achieve this.
+To make this approach a bit more palatable, we could tell WebKit to [inject a script](https://people.igalia.com/aperez/Documentation/wpe-webkit-1.1/method.UserContentManager.add_script.html) along with the regular content, which would provide the [helper functions](https://gist.github.com/aperezdc/a112c6a61a5a11885eac2498702e3a6d) needed to achieve this.

-Nevertheless, the approach outlined above is quite cumbersome and can be tricky to get right.
-Not to mention that the effort needs to be duplicated in each application.
-Therefore, we have recently added new API to provide this feature built-in, so starting in WPE WebKit 2.40 the recommended approach involves using [webkit_user_content_manager_register_script_message_handler_with_reply()](https://people.igalia.com/aperez/Documentation/wpe-webkit-2.0/method.UserContentManager.register_script_message_handler_with_reply.html) to register handlers instead.
+Nevertheless, the approach outlined above is cumbersome and can be tricky to get right, not to mention that the effort needs to be duplicated in each application.
+Therefore, we have recently added new API hooks to provide this as a built-in feature, so starting in WPE WebKit 2.40 the recommended approach involves using [webkit_user_content_manager_register_script_message_handler_with_reply()](https://people.igalia.com/aperez/Documentation/wpe-webkit-2.0/method.UserContentManager.register_script_message_handler_with_reply.html) to register handlers instead.
 This way, calling `.postMessage()` now returns a